 Blueberries are well-shaped, upright and vigorous plants with dark green foliage.
 In addition to the berries, blueberries are beautiful ornamental, native shrubs with spring flowers and fall color.
 They can be included in the landscape as either a single planting, hedge/border or in areas such as native gardens and woodlands.
 They also make nice container plants for a patio or deck.
 Blueberry plants are very hardy and long-lived.
 They prefer organically rich, medium to wet, well-drained acidic soils in full sun to part shade.

+The Bluecrop Blueberry is a mid season, Northern Highbush variety.
+It is very cold hardy, down to a USDA zone 4, -20f to -30f.
 One of the best all around Blueberry to plant.
 It is very productive with high yields of large, sweet berries and is disease resistant.
 It ripens in mid season, around July.
 It is seldom bothered by late frosts.
 It is a bush, growing to 5’-6’.
 It has beautiful, crimson red fall color.
 Flowers are white to pink.
 It is self pollinating but does better with another mid season blue berry.
 Blue berries grow best in organic, well drained acid soil.
 They prefer full sun.
 Plant your blue berries 4’-8’ apart.
 The Blue Crop will produce berries when it is 2-3 years old and will need 700-1000 chill hours to produce fruit.

-The last photo is an example of a #1 (1 gallon) Blueberry, however, it is not the exact plant that you will receive.
-Your plant will be approximately 1-2 years old and 1'-3' tall.
+The last photos are examples of #1 (1 gallon) and 4" size containers of Bluecrop Blueberries, however, they are not the exact plants that you will receive.
+Your plant(s) will be approximately 1-2 years old and 1'-3' tall.